 The Fund is structured as an "interval fund," a type of fund which, in order to provide liquidity to unitholders, has adopted a fundamental policy to make quarterly offers to repurchase 5% of its outstanding Units at NAV.
-While interval funds can be structured to provide investors with exposure to a number of asset classes, the Fund will invest primarily in: (i) illiquid private credit securities and other private debt instruments (the "Private Portfolio") on an indirect basis through investments in NSPC and/or NSPC-L (defined below); (ii) public securities and other debt instruments (the "Public Portfolio") on an indirect basis through investments in exchange traded funds ("ETFs"); and (iii) cash and cash equivalents.
-Under most market environments following the Initial Ramp-Up Period (defined below under "Management Fee Waiver during Initial Ramp-up Period"), the Fund will invest 35% to 65% (the "Target Allocation") of its net assets in the Private Portfolio.
-The Fund is structured as an interval fund which subjects it to "Immediate Redemption Risk" and "Repurchase Offers Risk".
+While interval funds can be structured to provide investors with exposure to a number of asset classes, the Fund will invest primarily in (i) the Private Portfolio through investments in NSPC and/or NSPC-L; (ii) the Public Portfolio through investments in ETFs; and (iii) cash and cash equivalents.
+Under most market environments the Fund will invest the Target Allocation of its net assets in the Private Portfolio.
+The Fund is structured as an interval fund which subjects it to "Immediate Redemption Risk" and "Repurchase Offers Risks".

-The Fund will achieve its exposure to the Private Portfolio by investing in one or both of Northleaf Senior Private Credit Fund ("NSPC") and Northleaf Senior Private Credit-L Fund ("NSPC-L" and together with NSPC the "Northleaf Private Credit Funds") and will achieve its exposure to the Public Portfolio by investing in ETFs managed by Mackenzie or third parties (the Northleaf Private Credit Funds and the underlying ETFs are collectively referred to as the "Underlying Funds").
+The Fund will achieve its exposure to the Private Portfolio by investing in one or both of NSPC and NSPC-L and will achieve its exposure to the Public Portfolio by investing in ETFs managed by Mackenzie or third parties.
 The Northleaf Private Credit Funds are both private investment vehicles that employ a "capital call" structure whereas investors in the Northleaf Private Credit Funds make commitments ("Capital Commitments") to fund a set amount of capital in the future.
 These Capital Commitments are drawn down by the Northleaf Private Credit Funds in installments over time.
 The Fund may invest the cash necessary to meet Capital Commitments that it has made but have not yet been drawn down by the Northleaf Private Credit Fund(s) in such assets as it determines appropriate in its sole discretion, including, without limitation, ETFs and other relatively liquid investments.

 The Northleaf Private Credit Funds are both open-end pooled funds that are not "investment funds" pursuant to the Securities Act (Ontario) or NI 81-102.
 The manager of the Northleaf Private Credit Funds is Northleaf Capital Partners (Canada) Ltd ("Northleaf").
-The Northleaf Private Credit Funds each have a global investment mandate focused on making senior secured loans, primarily to finance private equity-backed, mid-market companies. strategies seek to mitigate risk while maximizing returns by investing in a portfolio focused on senior secured private credit loans diversified by borrower, industry and geography.
+The Northleaf Private Credit Funds each have a global investment mandate focused on making senior secured loans, primarily to finance private equity-backed, mid-market companies.
+Their strategies seek to mitigate risk while maximizing returns by investing in a portfolio focused on senior secured private credit loans diversified by borrower, industry and geography.
 NSPC-L follows the same strategy as NSPC except that it utilizes an asset-backed lending facility to generate asset-level leverage as part of its investment strategy.
 A number of the Fund's risks relate to the fact that a significant proportion of its portfolio will be invested in the Northleaf Private Credit Funds.
-For more information regarding the risks associated with the Fund's allocation to the Northleaf Private Credit Funds see "Risks Associated with the Fund's Investment in the Northleaf Private Credit Funds" below.
+For more information regarding the risks associated with the Fund's allocation to the Northleaf Private Credit Funds see "Risks Associated with the Fund's Investment in the Northleaf Private Credit Funds" below

-Please refer to "What does the Fund Invest In" for more detailed information on the Fund's investments.
+Please refer to "What Does the Fund Invest In?" for more detailed information on the Fund's investments.